Skip to content

 Research areas

-Azhin is also a member of the following research centres / groups of Nottingham Law School:
+Dr Azhin is also a member of research centres / groups of Nottingham Law School, including Centre for Rights and Justice and Health Law Research Group.

 External activity

-Azhin has acted as a moderator in the UK Parliament (House of Commons) and participated in a debate on strengthening British-Kurdish relations to increase cooperation in the medical field.
-In March 2020, she has also acted as a member of a panel and participated in a debate on the role of women in governance within the Middle East countries.
+Azhin has also engaged in international dialogue, previously serving as a moderator in a UK Parliament (House of Commons) debate focused on strengthening British–Kurdish relations, with particular emphasis on advancing cooperation in the medical sector.
+In March 2020, she participated as a panellist in a debate exploring the role of women in governance across Middle Eastern countries.

 Sponsors and collaborators

-Azhin Omer is currently collaborating with the health policy makers of Kurdistan Semi-autonomous Region in Iraq and has recently been appointed as a member of Kurdistan Ministry of Health Committee.
+She is also collaborating with the health policy makers of Kurdistan Semi-autonomous Region in Iraq, Members of Kurdistan Parliament Health Standing Committee, and the academics from Erbil Medical University.

 Publications

 Omer, A. (2022) LLB international Student Support: What is the impact of the transition to online teaching and learning.
-Legal Education Conference at Nottingham Law School.
+Legal Education Conference at Nottingham Law School [Research Poster].

 Omer, A. (2021) Health System Governance: presenting a visual process map of casual links between Covid-19 policies as input indicators and health service outcomes of Kurdistan Region in Iraq.
 Society of Legal Scholars Annual Conference, Durham University, United Kingdom.